bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^tyrer-1981:g]: "No more than four healds [shafts] would be required to weave the linen and, even though the image appears upon the long, warp floats on the 3/1 face, the cloth would almost certainly have been woven back-up as a 1/3 lift to reduce strain upon the warp and reduce thread breaks.
 The Shroud might therefore have been a less formidable task for a handloom weaver than may be thought at first sight."
 [^tyrer-1981:h]: "Their appearance would indicate that even though the cloth was piece bleached, the yarns must also have been at least part bleached before weaving, probably in hank form.
 Moreover, the difference in shade between adjacent individual yarns appears to be as great as between image and non-image areas of the cloth."
 [^tyrer-1981:i]: "There would appear to be no reason why the Shroud linen could not have survived from the first century.
 Much older linen fabrics are available, for example, Tutankhamun's curtains."
+[^tyrer-1981:j]:
+[^tyrer-1981:k]:
+[^tyrer-1983]: Tyrer, John.
+"Looking at the Shroud as a Textile."
+1983.<small>This is an expanded version of Tyrer 1981 which appeared in *Textile Horizons*.
-[^tyrer-1981:j]: "Vittorio Marchis: "Interrogativi e risposte sul tessuto della Sindone"; Sindon, Dec.
+[^tyrer-1983:a]: "Vittorio Marchis: "Interrogativi e risposte sul tessuto della Sindone"; Sindon, Dec.
 1960.
 The author mentions a piece of cloth woven diagonally, found in the excavations of Pompei."
-[^tyrer-1981:k]: "Pietro Savio, SDB: Ricerche sul tessuto della Santa Sindone: Grottaferrata, 1973.
+[^tyrer-1983:b]: "Pietro Savio, SDB: Ricerche sul tessuto della Santa Sindone: Grottaferrata, 1973.
 A compilation of ancient texts.
 There is an illustration of a cloth woven in herringbone pattern, dated 130 AD, which had been discovered by Gayet in the excavations of the necropolis of Antinoe."
 [^vial-1988]: Vial, Gabriel.  "[The Shroud of Turin:  A Technical Study](https://www.shroud.com/pdfs/ssi3839part4.pdf)."
 1988.<small>Vial is a textile expert who was involved in cutting a sample during the 1988 carbon dating of the shroud.</small>
 [^vial-1988:a]: "The only herringbone in linen so far analysed and published is that cited in note 10.
 It is very late — second half of the XVIth century — and much simpler than that of Turin.
 The number of threads per centimeter in its main warp is practically half of the Turin count (19.5 instead of 38) and the proportion of warp/weft reductions is less: 19.5/16 = 1.22 instead of 38/26 = 1.46 for Turin.
 The important main warp of the latter thus offered a much smoother surface to the reproduction of the image.
 If one takes into account the three constitutive elements of a textile — the structure, the primary material, and the reductions of warp and weft — one must acknowledge that the Shroud of Turin is truly 'incomparable.'"
 [^vignon-1902]: Vignon, Paul.  "[The Shroud of Christ](https://archive.org/details/TheShroudOfChrist/page/n133/mode/2up)."
 1902.<small>Vignon was a biologist and one of the few scientists allowed to study the Shroud in-depth during the Shroud Exhibition of 1933.
 [See more here](https://www.shroud.com/pdfs/ssi06part7.pdf)</small>